seancdavis/sapwood-classic/docs/06-writing_code/03-hooking_into_rails.md

 WARNING!
 Changing Defaults
 ----------------

 This documentation is here simply so you know what these files and these parts of files are doing.
-In other words, we're telling you **they are important, don't delete them**.
+In other words, this is telling you **they are important, so don't delete them**.

 But that also doesn't mean you should change them.
 While you are free to hook into rails *wherever* you'd like, you should know that it is important you follow the steps above when customizing anything. **The sapwood app is tightly configured to a certain set of expectations; changing the location of a symlink can have damaging effects on your site and possibly the entire sapwood app**.